bakins/stardust/README.md

 [Mercury](https://github.com/nrk/mercury).

 It is currently in development and is little more than a toy.
-It may east your data and crash your computer.
+It may eat your data and crash your computer.

 Sample
 ------